WHAT TO DO BEFORE YOUR TREATMENT

 1. Wear comfortable clothing:

-2. Leave your valuables and jewelry at home
+2. Leave your valuables and jewellery at home

-Keep all jewelry at home, especially if it is valuable.
-I do provide a jewelry box to keep small items in, but it might be easier and safer to leave it at home.
+Keep all jewellery at home, especially if it is valuable.
+I do provide a jewellery box to keep small items in, but it might be easier, time consuming and safer to leave it at home.

 3. Workout before your massage, not after